 Below is our interactive Munich map showing the tourist attractions.
-Click the map markers to see more information on Munich's attractions.
+Click the map markers to see more information on Munich's top attractions.

 Munich Travel Toolbox